Skip to content

 In the ’70s, social psychologist Gerard Hofstede developed a Cultural Dimensions Theory that provides us a way to measure the difference among different societies and cultures.
 In particular, this is helpful for anyone in understanding and being sensitive to different cultures.
 To list, these cultural indicators or indexes include:

-• Power Distance Index.
-This index measures the degree of inequality that exists in a society.
+- Power Distance Index.
+First, this index measures the degree of inequality that exists in a society.

-• Uncertainty Avoidance Index.
-This index measures the extent to which a society feels threatened by internal or external factors.
+- Uncertainty Avoidance Index.
+Second, this index measures the extent to which a society feels threatened by internal or external factors.

-• Individualism Index.
-This index measures the extent to which a society is individualistic.
-Here the measurement can scale from a culture that values the individual and the immediate family to a culture that values collectivism and the larger organization or society.
+- Individualism Index.
+Third, this index measures the extent to which a society is individualistic.
+Here the measurement can scale from a culture that values the individual and the immediate family to a culture that values collectivism and the larger organization orsociety.

-• Masculinity Index (Achievement vs. Relationship).
-This index measures the extent to which the dominant values are assertiveness, money and things (achievement), not caring for others or for quality of life.
+- Masculinity Index (Achievement vs. Relationship).
+Lastly, this index measures the extent to which the dominant values are assertiveness, money and things (achievement), not caring for others or for quality of life.
 Where the other end of the spectrum would be femininity (relationship).

 See Texas A&M University’s Open Access Lab’s Culture for more on culture measurements and manifestations.